onsemi 2N7000 Type N-Channel MOSFET, 200 mA, 60 V Enhancement, 3-Pin TO-92 2N7000-D26Z

 No

-Enhancement Mode N-Channel MOSFET, Fairchild Semiconductor
+Advanced Power MOSFET, Fairchild Semiconductor

 MOSFET Transistors, ON Semi

 ON Semi offers a substantial portfolio of MOSFET devices that includes high-voltage (>250V) and low-voltage (<250V) types.
-The Advanced silicon technology provides smaller die sizes, which it is incorporated into multiple industry-standard and thermally-enhanced packages.
+The advanced silicon technology provides smaller die sizes, which it is incorporated into multiple industry-standard and thermally-enhanced packages.

 ON Semi MOSFETs provide superior design reliability from reduced voltage spikes and overshoot, to lower junction capacitance and reverse recovery charge, to elimination of additional external components to keep systems up and running longer.